 Once upon a time there was a beautiful magical castle near the little village of Meikle Wartle…

-Experience the magic of Wardhill Castle - one of our most elegant castles in Scotland and a perfect place for families or groups of friends in need of a luxurious holiday home.
+Experience the magic of Meikle Wartle House - one of our most elegant castles in Scotland and a perfect place for families or groups of friends in need of a luxurious holiday home.
 It is a magnificent property and a complete haven for those looking to get away to a secluded spot in this unique part of the world.

 As a castle with eight bedrooms, it lends itself well to large groups of extended family or friends looking to reconnect and celebrate in a really stylish and romantic setting.